god-s-perfect-idiot/POWER-sim/paper.md

 # Acknowledgements

-We acknowledge contributions from Samar Musthafa, Mathew Joseph K and Adithya Gopakumar during the development of the project.
+We acknowledge contributions from Samar Musthafa, Mathew Joseph Kayyalackakom and Adithya Gopakumar during the development of the project.
 Our guides, Prof. Mohammad Siyad B and Prof. Basavaraj Talavar also played significant roles during the ideation and subsequent development reviews of the project.